Titilola2/Pokemon-app/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about https://64a9e4996ffd1048dbee1fab--cheery-jelly-1177c3.netlify.app/ for more information.

 ### `npm run build`